redstripez08/Valkyrie-TS-Bot/README.md

-# CalNatSci-Discord-Bot-TS
+# Valkyrie-TS
-CalNatSci Discord Bot coded in TypeScript.
+A Discord Bot programmed in TypeScript.

 Does a bunch of stuff.